deemp/devshell/docs/src/modules_schema.md

 ### `commands.*.category (flatOptions)`

-Set a free text category under which this command is grouped and shown in the help menu.
+Sets a free text category under which this command is grouped and shown in the devshell menu.

 **Default value**: